-How does it impacts on our Environment – Instream mining can have other costly effects beyond the immediate mine sites.
+How does it impact on our Environment – Instream mining can have other costly effects beyond the immediate mine sites.
 Many hectares of fertile streamside land are lost annually, as well as valuable timber resources and wildlife habitats in the riparian areas.
 Degraded stream habitats result in lost of fisheries productivity, biodiversity, and recreational potential.
 Severely degraded channels may lower land and aesthetic values.

 All species require specific habitat conditions to ensure long-term survival.
 Native species in streams are uniquely adapted to the habitat conditions that existed before humans began large-scale alterations.
 These have caused major habitat disruptions that favored some species over others and caused overall declines in biological diversity and productivity.
-In most streams and rivers, habitat quality is strongly linked to the stability of channel bed and banks.
+In most streams and rivers, habitat quality is strongly linked to the stability of channel beds and banks.

 Unstable stream channels are inhospitable to most aquatic species.
-Factors that increase or decrease sediment supply often destabilize bed and banks and result in dramatic channel readjustments.
+Factors that increase or decrease sediment supply often destabilize beds and banks and result in dramatic channel readjustments.
 For example, human activities that accelerate stream bank erosion, such as riparian forest clearing or instream mining, cause stream banks to become net sources of sediment that often have severe consequences for aquatic species.
 Anthropogenic activities that artificially lower stream bed elevation cause bed instabilities that result in a net release of sediment in the local vicinity.
 Unstable sediments simplify and, therefore, degrade stream habitats for many aquatic species.
 Few species benefit from these effects.

 The most important effects of instream sand mining on aquatic habitats are bed degradation and sedimentation, which can have substantial negative effects on aquatic life.
 The stability of sand-bed and gravel-bed streams depends on a delicate balance between stream flow, sediment supplied from the watershed, and channel form.
 Mining-induced changes in sediment supply and channel form disrupt channel and habitat development processes.
-Furthermore, movement of unstable substrates results in downstream sedimentation of habitats.
-The affected distance depends on the intensity of mining, particles sizes, stream flows, and channel morphology.
+Furthermore, the movement of unstable substrates results in downstream sedimentation of habitats.
+The affected distance depends on the intensity of mining, particle sizes, stream flows, and channel morphology.

 The complete removal of vegetation and destruction of the soil profile destroys habitat both above and below the ground as well as within the aquatic ecosystem, resulting in the reduction in fauna populations.

-Channel widening causes shallowing of the streambed, producing braided flow or subsurface intergravel flow in riffle areas, hindering movement of fishes between pools.
-Channel reaches become more uniformly shallow as deep pools fill with gravel and other sediments, reducing habitat complexity, riffle-pool structure, and numbers of large predatory fishes.
+Channel widening causes shallowing of the streambed, producing braided flow or subsurface integral flow in riffle areas, hindering the movement of fish between pools.
+Channel reaches become more uniformly shallow as deep pools fill with gravel and other sediments, reducing habitat complexity, riffle-pool structure, and a number of large predatory fishes.
 Apart from threatening bridges, sand mining transforms the riverbeds into large and deep pits; as a result, the groundwater table drops leaving the drinking water wells on the embankments of these rivers dry.

-Bed degradation from in stream mining lowers the elevation of stream flow and the floodplain water table which in turn can eliminate water table-dependent woody vegetation in riparian areas, and decrease wetted periods in riparian wetlands.
-For locations close to the sea, saline water may intrude into the fresh waterbody.
+Bed degradation from in-stream mining lowers the elevation of stream flow and the floodplain water table which in turn can eliminate water table-dependent woody vegetation in riparian areas, and decrease wetted periods in riparian wetlands.
+For locations close to the sea, saline water may intrude into the freshwater body.

 So let us see what are the alternatives for Sand that we can consider for construction purposes :